StydeNet/laravel-query-filter/README.md

 ###### Remember

 * The filters that are applied are the ones passed by the rules in UserFilter, if you want to add more filters you must, put in rules the name of the input that arrives in the request, and create a function in your filter with the name of the input in camelCase.

-* If you have more than one class of filters for the same model, you can apply it from the controller passing it as dependency injection, even if you want to pass your own values you can do it by passing an array of key => value as the second parameter
+* If you have more than one class of filters for the same model, you can apply it from the controller passing it as dependency injection, even if you want to pass your own values you can do it by passing an array of key => value as the second parameter.

 Example